 Universal love or the love of God, which is the only true love, cannot be compartmentalized.
 It’s not there one minute and gone the next, without good reason.
 It cannot be issued in piecemeal, it cannot discriminate.
 It doesn’t see color and it encompasses the world.
 True love is too powerful to be contained and so must be given.

-The truth of hatred reverberates in the fact that the notion or expression of love has eluded humankind seemingly forever now, as each culture in its own right, has been far removed from a living example of the true definition of love as a result of being fed suffering, oppression and mental slavery.
+The truth of hatred reverberates in the fact that the notion or expression of love has eluded humankind seemingly forever now, as each culture in its own right, has been far removed from a living example of the true definition of love.
+Is alive as a result of being fed suffering, oppression and mental slavery.
 Hatred and prejudice are behaviors which are taught through experience and example.

 Founder & Producer